TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 over on The Renegade Coder.
 When you're done, let me know in the associated GitHub issue.
 That way, I can elevate your privileges, so you can draft your article.

+Once everything is setup, make sure you [bookmark the backend](https://therenegadecoder.com/wp-admin/).
+That way, you can quickly get to the area where you can draft articles.

 In addition, **anyone who writes an article will be granted collaborator status**, so there's an incentive.

 #### Writing Guidelines